taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Effective Programming: More Than Writing Code by Jeff Atwood
 - 97 Things Every Programmer Should Know: Collective Wisdom from the Experts by Kevlin Henney
 - A Brief History of Hackerdom by Raymond.
 Eric S. Raymond
+- **Pragmatic Thinking and Learning: Refactor Your Wetware** by Andy Hunt
+- The Productive Programmer by Neal Ford

 Tech Leader